DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 ### Permissions

-You might notice that there is no permission in the manifest because all permissions are designed to be requested dynamically.
+Declare permissions here doesn't means it will be granted automatically.

+All permissions are runtime permissions.

+But if it does not listed here, the request will be rejected automatically.

 ### The "payload_preview" part

 To avoid code execution in the Mask Network extension itself and still render a plugin UI, we can provide some common templates allowing developers to interpolate with.

-Here is an example of `./preview/kind1.html`
+Here is an example of `./kind1.html`

 ```html
 <!DOCTYPE html>